andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 ```
 This yields the value `0x2a9b72306758380e3b0a31125ed39a635432b283180c41b3fe8b5f5eb4971df4`.

-## Defining Positions

-In order to define a position, we first need to designate a collateral token.
-This token must be an ERC20 token which exists on the same chain as the _ConditionalTokens.sol_ instance.

-Then we need at least one condition with an outcome collection, though a position may refer to multiple conditions each with an associated outcome collection.
-Positions become valuable when all of the constituent outcome collections are valuable.
-More explicitly, the value of a position is a product of the values of those outcome collections composing the position.

-Forget the code for a moment and focus on this **critical point**: a position is now a clearly defined mathematical construct on a public and decentralised network.
-Anybody can create a condition, and anybody can take a position on that condition.
-It may seem a little abstract now, but this construct allows as many markets to exist as there are tokens, and for each of those markets to benefit from a global pool of liquidity.

-Back into the weeds: position identifiers can also be calculated by hashing the address of the collateral token and the combined collectionIds of all the outcome collections in the position.
-We say positions are _deeper_ if they contain more conditions and outcome collections, and _shallower_ if they contain less.

-## Positions Example
+## Compounding Conditions

-Let’s suppose that there is an ERC20 token called DollaCoin which exists at the address `0xD011ad011ad011AD011ad011Ad011Ad011Ad011A`, and it is used as collateral for some positions.
+Let’s return to our ERC20 DollaCoin above, which exists at the address `0xD011ad011ad011AD011ad011Ad011Ad011Ad011A`, and is used as collateral for some positions.
 We will denote this token with `$`.
 We can calculate the positionId for the position `$:(A|B)` via:
 ```js
 web3.utils.soliditySha3({
     t: 'address',